rf-rodrigues95/deep-learning-project2/README.md

 This project provides hands-on experience with deep reinforcement learning (RL) by training an agent to play a variant of the Snake game.
 The focus is on experimenting with different scenarios, training approaches, and understanding what helps the agent learn effectively.

+## Repository Structure

+- ./project2.ipynb # Jupyter notebook for all tasks(say this better)
+- /environment/ # Jupyter notebooks and source code for CNN development
+- /Task3/ # Jupyter notebooks and source code for transfer learning and fine-tuning
+- /report/ # Final comprehensive report covering all tasks (PDF)

 ---

 ## Game Overview and Setup